i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   <--------------     New Session Reply (1g)
-                      with Bob's ephemeral and static key
+                      with Bob ephemeral key
-                      with Bob's Destination hash
                       with bundled reply part 1

   <--------------     New Session Reply (1g)
-                      with Bob's ephemeral and static key
+                      with Bob ephemeral key
-                      with Bob's Destination hash
                       with bundled reply part 2

   After reception of either message,